single-spa/single-spa/README.md

     3. A function that determines when the application is active/dormant.

 ## How hard will it be to use single-spa?
-single-spa works with es5, es6+, typescript, webpack, systemjs, gulp, grunt, bower, ember-cli, or really anything build system you can think of.
+single-spa works with es5, es6+, typescript, webpack, systemjs, gulp, grunt, bower, ember-cli, or really any build system you can think of.
 You can npm install it, jspm install it, or even just use a `<script>` tag if you prefer.
 If you're not starting your application from scratch, you'll have to [migrate your SPA](/docs/migrating-existing-spas.md) to become a single-spa application.

 single-spa works in Chrome, Firefox, Safari, IE11, and Edge.